monty1289/games-programming/README.md

 # Games programing resoures

+The objective of games programing paper is to create 4 game, each made to teach a different skill set.

-URL's for all resoures used to comlete asignment tasks
+### URL's for all resoures used to comlete asignment tasks

 ## Game 1